jimratliff/GenoMac-shared/docs/user_classes_and_attributes.md

 ## Currently defined user attributes
 The below table lists currently defined user attributes, both by name and by the environment variable that defines its name.

 Attribute names aren’t limited to these.
-No error is raised (although a warning is issued) if a user is assigned an unrecognized attribute.
+No error is raised (although a warning is issued[^UNRECOGNIZED_ATTRIBUTE_WARNING]) if a user is assigned an unrecognized attribute.
 The unrecognized attribute is ignored.

+[^UNRECOGNIZED_ATTRIBUTE_WARNING]: The unrecognized-attribute warning is produced by GenoMac-user’s Hypervisor’s function `set_user_preferences_for_attribute`.

 | Attribute name | Environment variable | Comment |
 |---|---|---|